 On January 30, 2020, the Brennan Center for Justice filed public records requests in Boston, New York City, Los Angeles, and Baltimore seeking information about their police departments’ use of social media monitoring.
+On December 15, 2020, the Brennan Center filed a similar request to the Washington, DC Metropolitan Police Department (MPD) in conjunction with Data for Black Lives.

 “Social media monitoring” refers to the use of social media platforms like Facebook, Twitter, and Instagram to gather information about people, groups, or activities.
 Police departments may use third-party programs to identify and compile social media information based on keywords, geographic location, or other data.
 They may also conduct manual searches of social media posts or utilize undercover accounts to connect with individuals or groups through aliases.